5 dead in Vienna shooting; Attacker sympathized with IS

 “These evil attacks against innocent people must stop,” Trump added.
 “The U.S. stands with Austria, France, and all of Europe in the fight against terrorists, including radical Islamic terrorists.”

-“The Islamist terror is our common enemy,” Merkel’s spokesman Steffen Seibert tweeted.
-“The battle against these murderers and their instigators in our common fight.”

 Austria’s military has provided 75 soldiers to guard key sites in Vienna, freeing up police to continue the investigation.
-Germany and Hungary have offered to send tactical police units to support their Austrian colleagues.
-Some 1,000 police officers were in Vienna on Tuesday morning.
+Germany and Hungary have also offered to send tactical police units to support their Austrian colleagues.

-Authorities say residents have uploaded 20,000 videos of the attack to police.

 Sign up for Daily Newsletters